ThomasByr/Phoenyx/README.md

 Obviously some distribution of python : ``python 3.9`` or above is required.

-You will also need ``pygame`` in order to use the Renderer and ``numpy`` to use Vectors.
+You will also need ``pygame`` in order to use the Renderer, ``numpy`` to use Vectors math and ``pymunk`` to enable physics.
 To upgrade to a more recent version of any lib, run ``pip install --upgrade ...``.
 Requirements will automatically be met with pip when installing phoenyx.

 ## Licenses

 Phoenyx is licensed under the GPLv3.
 See [LICENSE](LICENSE.txt) for more details.
 Phoenyx also includes the following components from other open source projects (see [LICENSES folder](LICENSES/) for more) :

 * [numpy](https://numpy.org/) licensed under the BSD 3-Clause "New" or "Revised" License
-* [pygame](https://www.pygame.org/) licended under the GNU LGPL version 2.1
+* [pygame](https://www.pygame.org/) licensed under the GNU LGPL version 2.1 License
+* [pymunk](http://www.pymunk.org/) licensed under the MIT License

 ## Changelog

 Please refer to [the changelog file](changelog.md) for the full history.

-The 0.2.0 update featured the new SandBox class, allowing you to create a physics world for Bodies to interract and move around in very few lines of code.
-In this update, some methods were modified to make them more automated and work even with few info provided.
-Also, better physics (I hope) has been implemented.
+Migrating to the pymunk library for better physics (and complete support of chapes, joints and constraints).
+Only some shapes have been implemented yet.
+Please wait for joints, strings and motorized vehicles !

 <details>
-    <summary> v0.2.2 : a little bit more convenient (click to expand) </summary>
+    <summary> v0.3.0 : to pymunk (click to expand) </summary>

-* made the renderer look for setup and draw in the main file
-* more drawing options for each individual body (filling color, stroke and stroke weight)
-* consistant naming for drawing methods called show sometimes (sandbox, body, quadtree)
+* first points of previous non released update
+* restructured the SandBox class completely, please be carefull when updating lib and importing code

 </details>